Caring for someone with an illness or disability

 Carer Adjustment Payment is a one-off payment for carers of a child aged under 7 years.
 It helps with care needs of a child with a severe illness, medical condition or major disability because of a catastrophic event.

 - you are looking after a child with a disability or serious illness.

 The Assistance for Isolated Children Scheme helps pay for distance education, boarding fees and other education costs.
-You can get it if the child you care for can’t go to a state school because of geographical isolation, disability or special needs.
+You can get it if the child you care for can’t go to a state school because of either of the following:

 A Carer Allowance Health Care Card comes with Carer Allowance for a child.
 It helps you get cheaper healthcare for the child you care for.